PostHog/posthog.com/contents/blog/the-posthog-array-1-30-0.md

 ### Deprecation & removal notices

+1. This version (`1.30.0`) will be the last version where we support a Postgres-only deployment of PostHog.
+See [our migration guide](/docs/self-host/migrate-from-postgres-to-clickhouse) for instructions on moving over to a ClickHouse version.
+ClickHouse provides faster queries and is optimized for very large volumes of data, and you will also get a new lot of features.
-1. We're now fully removing the legacy Sessions list page.
+2. We're now fully removing the legacy Sessions list page.
 Read more about it, [in this blog post](/blog/sessions-removal).

 ### Help us improve PostHog

 We’re working hard to improve the PostHog experience and would love to talk to you!
 Please join one of our Product, Engineering, or Marketing team members on a quick 30-min call to help us understand how to improve.
 Schedule directly [on Calendly](https://calendly.com/posthog-feedback).

 As a small thank you for your time, we're giving away awesome [PostHog merch](https://merch.posthog.com)!

-## PostHog News

-No new joiners this month, but stay tuned for new people joining real soon!

 ## Community
 ### Community MVP 🏆